cyberark/cpm/README.md

 ## Example Playbook

-Below is an example of how you can incorporate this role into an Ansible playbook to call the CPM main playbook with several parameters:
+Below is an example of how you can incorporate this role into an Ansible playbook to call the CPM role with several parameters:

 ```
 ---